mru-comp1502-2024/comp-2511-asg2/README.md

 Trey L., Harshvir G., Borys P.

-Trey did the contactUs page.
+Trey made the contact us page, navigation table for all pages, and styling of that table.

 Harsh is doing the home page.

-CSS and other page undecided.
+CSS and About Us undecided.